 There are two types of VR experiences: passive, which involves looking at a 360° photo or video from a fixed perspective, and active, which lets you interact with the virtual world as you change your perspective.
 For example, instead of looking at the interior of a car on a 2D screen, you're "sitting" in the drivers seat in VR.

 Either option can trick your brain into believing you're in the digital environment which leads to some interesting physical reactions.
 Riding a VR rollercoaster, for example, can give you the same feeling in the pit of your stomach, even though you're nowhere near a theme park.

 The quality of the picture, and the headset's capabilities, depend on two factors.
 1) the technology and build quality of the headset and 2) the device used to power it.
 None of the headsets on the market are self-contained, they all require an external device such as a smartphone, PC or games console.
 Prices start at around $30 for entry-level models, and can go as high as $2000 for top-of-the-line kits.

 Dual lenses inside the headset simultaneously process two images to create the illusion of depth.
 Motion-tracking equipment, either built into the headset (or the device powering it) or connected externally, picks up head movement and in some cases body movement.

 VR quality depends on what's powering the headset.
 Most fall into one of these categories:

-A headset device that needs an $800 phone or $550 console to work may not sound "mid-range", but this is the case in the grand scheme of VR.
-Top-tier headsets cost over $1000, in addition to a required high-end PC that will set you back a minimum of $2000.
+A headset device that needs an $800 phone or $700 console to work may not sound "mid-range", but this is the case in the grand scheme of VR.
+In addition to the hefty price tag for a top of the line kit, a PC that's capable of powering one can set you back as much as $2000 or more.

 Sit down, stand up